groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/email-to-csv.md

     code: |
         ```java
-        // Load the source Email file to be converted
+        // Load the source EMAIL file to be converted
-        Converter converter = new Converter("input.eml");
+        Converter converter = new Converter("input.email");
         // Get the convert options ready for the target CSV format
         ConvertOptions convertOptions = new FileType().fromExtension("csv").getConvertOptions();
         // Convert to CSV format